OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

    ]
 ```

-Mode specific customizations are no different from the global ones,
+Mode-specific customizations are no different from the global ones,
 except that the mode customizations are cleared before the mode `onModeEnter`
 is called, and they can have new values registered in the `onModeEnter`